t-mart/cwrouter/README.rst

 cwrouter relays network usage statistics from my home router to `Amazon CloudWatch <https://aws.amazon.com/cloudwatch/>`_.

-According to a scheduled system job (e.g. cron), every 5 minutes, cwrouter checks my routers administrator web page and scrapes statistics from it.
+Run via a scheduled job (e.g. cron), every 5 minutes, cwrouter checks my routers administrator web page, scrapes statistics from it, and uploads them to CloudWatch with boto.
 From CloudWatch, I can monitor, analyze and alarm on my usage of my service provider's plan (200GB combined upload and download per month).
 This allows me to avoid fees I might be charged if I were to exceed this allotment.

 .. image:: http://i.imgur.com/PuWuG5Y.png
     :alt: cwrouter statistics viewed on the CloudWatch web console